Travelers with Disabilities

 If you do have one of these conditions, obtain a medical certificate dated within 10 days of the flight from a certified medical doctor as follows:

 We accommodate any request for seating that helps you manage your disability.
-It is our responsibility to provide you with any available seat, which you are qualified to use, in advance.
+It is our responsibility to provide you with any available seat, which you are qualified to use in the cabin of service purchased, in advance.
 Additional accommodation may be made for:

 Some locations such as Hawaii, Great Britain and others, have quarantine laws for animals, or may not permit their entry; see Pet Travel Health Requirements for more information.
 Delta Reservations or your travel agent can help you learn the requirements for your destination.